STEP UP's vision:

-STEP UP's vision is to foster a significant increase in practitioners' capacities to assist large numbers of the ultra poor to move out of extreme poverty.
+To foster a significant increase in practitioners' capacities to assist large numbers of the ultra poor to move out of extreme poverty.

-SEEP’s Market Facilitation (MaFI) Working Group and Strengthening the Economic Potential of the Ultra Poor (STEP UP) Initiative for a series of webinars on the recently launched “Integrating Very Poor Producers Into Value Chains Field Guide.”
-The first two webinars were held in November 2012 and February 2013 and the recordings can be found below:
+SEEP’s Market Facilitation (MaFI) Working Group and Strengthening the Economic Potential of the Ultra Poor (STEP UP) Initiative hosted a series of webinars on the recently launched “Integrating Very Poor Producers Into Value Chains Field Guide.”
+The webinar recordings can be found below: